The decades-old technologies – CAD and BIM – are gaining newfound freedom, thanks to 360-degree mobile mapping cameras.

 - Reduce disruptions to the work at hand or the need to block traffic

-With the help of AI, all parties involved in the process will be able to see what is happening in real time and how that affects the deadlines, materials, and staff needed.
+With AI, all parties will be able to see real-time events and their effects on deadlines, materials, and staff needed.

 Creation of Digital Twin

-Similar to the above section, the use of a mobile mapping system will aid in the building and maintenance of Digitаl Twins of an environment in the construction process.
+Similar to above, mobile mapping systems aid in the building and maintenance of Digitаl Twins of an environment during construction.
 The 3D model will not only allow viewers to see the progress of the building, but also interact with it.
 They can see where suppliers have delivered products and order more if necessary.
-They can test the optimal performance of types of systems or processes which provide power or water to the area.
-Or they can see if there are any damages due to incorrect or overuse of a certain tool or material – preventing problems before they arise.
+They can test the optimal performance of types of systems or processes that provide power or water to the area.
+Or they can see if there are any damages due to incorrect or overuse of a certain tool or material.
+This prevents problems before they arise.

 Mobile mapping cameras and systems provide many advantages for BIM and CAD software and their users.